Famous/framework/README.md

 To create a component, or modify an existing one, use the `ecosystem` repo.

+By default, your components will be synchronized/served via the `public/best-ecosystem` folder.

+But to synchronize/serve from the remote storage (Hub) ...

+### Publishing components

+When using the command line tools, prefix commands with `ECOSYSTEM_ENV=production`.

+E.g. `$ ECOSYSTEM_ENV=production npm run sync-all`.

 You will need security credentials to make changes.
 Contact one of the developers.

-As you save edits, your changes will be synchronized with Hub.

 Be careful when editing components that are not in your namespace folder!